Australian/NZ Students Entry requirements

 Whether you’re a mature age applicant or about to finish Year 12, all applicants must demonstrate that they meet the course entry requirements.

-To view the entry requirements: find your course at Courses and Degrees and then refer to the Admissions Requirements section under the Handbook heading.
+To view entry requirements, find your course and refer to Admission Requirements in the Handbook section.

-The pre-requisites are typically met on the basis of 4 semesters of sound achievement or better of the relevant Queensland Senior Authority subjects, however there are many different ways to satisfy the course pre-requisites.
+Pre-requisites are typically met on the basis of four semesters of Sound Achievement or better of the relevant Queensland Senior Authority subjects.
+However, there are many different ways to satisfy the course pre-requisites.

-If you do not meet the pre-requisites, then we encourage you to consider a pathway.
+If you do not meet the pre-requisites, we encourage you to consider a pathway.